datacamp/courses-introduction-to-python/scripts/chapter1_script.md

 Python looks for the variable name, retrieves its value, and prints it out.

-Let's now calculate the Body Mass Index, or BMI, which is calculated as follows.
+Let's now calculate the Body Mass Index, or BMI, which is calculated as follows, with weight in kilograms and height in meter.
 You can do this with the actual values <PAUSE> but you can just as well use the variables height and weight, like in here.
 Every time you type the variable's name, you are asking Python to change it with the actual value of the variable. weight corresponds to 68.7, and height to 1.79.

 Finally, this version has Python store the result in a new variable, `bmi`. `bmi` now contains the same value as the one you calculated earlier.

 In Python, variables are used all the time.
 They help to make your code reproducible.
 Suppose the code to create the height, weight and bmi variable are in a script, like this.
 If you now want to recalculate the bmi for another height, you can simply change the declaration of the height variable, and rerun the script.
 The `bmi` changes accordingly, because the value of the variable `height` has changed.

 So far, we've only worked with numerical values, such as height and weight.
 In Python, these numbers all have a specific type.
 You can check out the type of a value with the `type()` function.
 To see the type of our bmi value, simply write type and then bmi inside parentheses.
-You can see that it's a float, which is python's way of representing a real number, so a number which can have both an integer part and a decimal part.
+You can see that it's a float, which is python's way of representing a real number, so a number which can have both an integer part and a fractional part.
 Python als has a type for integers: `int`, like this example

 To do data science, you'll need more than ints and floats, though.
 Python features tons of other data types.
 The most common ones are strings and booleans.